Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Further Study on Component II

 where \(p_{(1)} \le \cdots \le p_{(n)}\) are the sorted components of the proxy distribution \(p\).
 A larger \(G(p)\) indicates greater concentration of synthetic samples around fewer seeds, i.e., higher redundancy from \(\mathcal{D}_{\mathrm{train}}\).

-Unlike entropy-based metrics, the Gini coefficient is more sensitive to sharp frequency disparities, especially in the presence of dominant high-frequency modes, while being less affected by sparse long-tail noise \cite{biro2020gintropy,xinying2023guide}.
+Unlike entropy-based metrics, the Gini coefficient is more sensitive to sharp density disparities, especially in the presence of dominant high-density modes, while being less affected by sparse long-tail noise \cite{biro2020gintropy,xinying2023guide}.
 This makes it well-suited for detecting localized redundancy in \(\mathcal{D}_{\mathrm{syn}}\).
-To enable generalization across settings, we use the global redundancy score \(\mathrm{ratio}_1\) as a unified control signal, and further utilize \(\mathrm{ratio}_1\) to partition the synthetic dataset by estimated sampling frequency.
-Specifically, we sort the training seeds in descending order of their proxy frequencies \( p_j \), and identify the smallest index \(K\) such that \( \sum_{j=1}^K p_j \ge \mathrm{ratio}_1 \).
-Synthetic samples associated with these top-\(K\) seeds form the high-frequency subset \( \mathcal{D}_{\mathrm{high}} \), while the remaining samples constitute the low-frequency subset \( \mathcal{D}_{\mathrm{low}} = \mathcal{D}_{\mathrm{syn}} \setminus \mathcal{D}_{\mathrm{high}} \).
+To enable generalization across settings, we use the global redundancy score $G(p)$ as a unified control signal, and further utilize $G(p)$ to partition the synthetic dataset by estimated sampling density.
+Specifically, we sort the training seeds in descending order of their proxy frequencies \( p_j \), and identify the smallest index \(K\) such that \( \sum_{j=1}^K p_j \ge G(p) \).
+Synthetic samples associated with these top-\(K\) seeds form the high-density subset \( \mathcal{D}_{\mathrm{high}} \), while the remaining samples constitute the low-density subset \( \mathcal{D}_{\mathrm{low}} = \mathcal{D}_{\mathrm{syn}} \setminus \mathcal{D}_{\mathrm{high}} \).